mckinney-stack/x-in-100s/vuejs-in-100s.md

 Vue.js is a JavaScript framework for building UIs.

-The creator refers to Vue.js as a "progressive framework" - meaning it can start small and scale up as large as needed.
+The creator (Evan You) refers to Vue.js as a "progressive framework" - meaning it can start small and scale up as large as needed.

 It has the smallest learning curve compared to React and Angular.